larpchronicles/rules/rules-topics/03_races.md

 **Racial Abilities**:

-*Call To Darkness*: Most Unforgiven today likely owe their very existence to their ancestors’ cultivation of slipping away into their own shadow.
+*Call To Darkness*: Most Unforgiven today likely owe their very existence to their ancestors' cultivation of slipping away into their own shadow.
 For some, this may seem like a trick of the eyes or that an Unforgiven has managed to hide away in plain sight; however, they remain very much visible, but for a short time, enjoy the safety the darkness grants them.
 The aptitude for managing such a feat remains prevalent even into modern times.
 Once per rest, an Unforgiven may spend 5 seconds in Concentration in order to slip into their own shadow and take the INVULNERABLE effect for 1 minute.
 Within their own shadow, an Unforgiven is unable to move, communicate with others, nor use items or skills.
 The Unforgiven is immune to all game effects, except SOLIDIFY and Dispel Magic.

 *Harvest Essence*:  _Unforgiven have a stronger connection to the spiritual essence of other creatures than most, and use that connection to help them collect Spirit Gems._  Once per day, an Unforgiven may deliver a single, "Magic Entrap Spirit".

 **Makeup Suggestions and Guidelines**: Horn sizes and placements may vary at player discretion, but should be black or dark in color.
-Some Unforgiven players choose to “hide” their barbed tail, but otherwise this should also be physically represented.
+Some Unforgiven players choose to "hide" their barbed tail, but otherwise this should also be physically represented.